My Tidy Corner

 When you consider how well borax cleans a variety of items around your home you will soon realize just how useful that old fashioned borax can be in the modern home.

-Do you know of any other tips on how to clean with borax?
+Do you know of any other tips on how to use borax as a cleaner?
 Feel free to share in the comment section.

 Borax cleaning hacks